agramonte/Corona---OneSignal-Example/README.md

 )
 ```
 6. For example of the events please run with your credentials.
+7. In the example I am using grid.lua to display the events.

 Please note:
 1. Currently only working with Android but changes are in the works so it also works with iOS.